hechth/dpath_gae/README.md

 ## How To?

+The main part of the project is the [gae_model.py](examples/models/gae/gae_model.py) script for training a custom model.
+The model architecture, as well as the input dataset is described in a JSON configuration file which is parsed to build the model.
+The model is implemented using the `tf.Estimator` API and expects a `tf.data.TFRecordsDataset`.

+So in order to use the script, you have to follow these steps:
+1. Create your own dataset as described below.
+2. Adapt the dataset part of the configuration script for your dataset as well as the input part of the model configuration.
+3. Adapt the model architecture (encoder/decoder layers) to your data.
+4. Adapt the hyperparameters and embedding configuration.
+5. Train your model.

 ### Create a Custom Dataset?

 #### Custom Dataset from Image Files
 The examples contained in this repository don't come with a publicly available dataset, but with multiple tools to create a dataset in the required layout.
 All tools required to create a matching dataset are collected [here](tools/dataset).

-The dataset required to train the models are expected to consist of fixed size image patches with 3 channel float data and a class label.
+The dataset required to train the models are expected to consist of fixed size image patches with 3 channel float data and a class label per image patch.

 Steps to create a custom dataset:
 1. Collect the filenames of the image files in a tfrecords dataset using [this](tools/dataset/CollectFilenamesInDataset.py) script.